Murasajo/Maji-Ndogo-Water-Crisis-Project/README.md

 # How to Run the Notebook
   ### Prerequisites:

-Python 3.x
+1. Python 3.x.
-Jupyter Notebook
+2. Jupyter Notebook
-Required Python libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, and any other specified in the notebook.
+3. Required Python libraries: pandas, numpy, matplotlib, and any other specified in the notebook.

   ### Steps to Run: